 Games in the INFC are played on Saturdays.
-All home games will be played at one of the 3 state of the art high school stadiums.
+All home games will be played at one of Edmond's 3 state-of-the-art high school stadiums.

 Q. Will there be travel involved?

 Yes, there will be travel involved for away games and the playoffs.
-Travel locations may include the Tulsa area.
+Travel locations may include the OKC Metro and Tulsa areas.

 Q: Is the INFC league too competitive for my child who is a first year player?